Trump And Democrats Agree On $2 Trillion For Infrastructure, But Not On How To Pay

 The leaders say they're waiting for Trump to outline his ideas for that in three weeks.

 Emerging from a White House meeting that lasted some 90 minutes, House Speaker Nancy Pelosi, D-Calif., said they were "very excited about the conversation that we had."
-Senate Minority Leader Chuck Schumer, D-N.Y. called it "very constructive," adding that it is clear that Democratic leaders and the president "want to get something done on infrastructure in a big and bold way."
+Senate Minority Leader Chuck Schumer, D-N.Y., called it "very constructive," adding that it is clear that Democratic leaders and the president "want to get something done on infrastructure in a big and bold way."

 White House press secretary Sarah Sanders also struck a positive tone in her statement after the meeting, calling it "excellent and productive."